joshfrench/om-wiki-fork/Basic-Tutorial.md

 ```

 `om.core/root` is idempotent, that is, it's safe to evaluate it
 multiple times.
-It takes up to four arguments, but we're only
+It takes three arguments.
-interested in the three argument case.
 The first argument is a function
 that takes the application state data and the backing React component, here
 called `owner`.
 This function must return an Om component, a React
 component, or some other value that React itself knows how to
 render.
 The second argument is the application state atom.
 The third argument
-is the target DOM node.
+is a map, it must contain a `:target` DOM node key value pair.
+It also
+takes other interesting options which will be covered later.

 There can be multiple roots.
 Edit the `index.html`, replace `<div
 id="app"></div>` with the following: